 The value of a complaint:

-When I was fourteen years old growing up in Rolla, Missouri, my orthodontist, Dr. Royce G Thomas, offered me what had to be one of the best jobs any fourteen year-old ever had: working in his lab, making plaster models of his patients, developing x-rays, and making retainers.
-For the next four years I worked with a great team of people and learned a lot about running a small business.
+When I was fourteen years old growing up in Rolla, Missouri, my orthodontist, Dr. Royce G Thomas, offered me what had to be one of the best jobs any fourteen year-old ever had.
+I worked in his lab, making plaster models of his patients’ teeth, developing x-rays, and making retainers.
+For the next four years I worked with some really great people.
+The experience taught me a lot about teamwork and running a small business.
 It was an amazing opportunity that provided many valuable lessons that have stayed with me for a lifetime.

-One of those lessons was sage advice that Dr. Thomas shared with me that I have thought about many times over the years and especially since launching AON Invent.
-Dr. “T” said, “Larry, no matter where you go or what you do in life, always give your undivided attention to anyone who is on either extreme of the emotional scale.
-If they are unusually happy, find out why – it may enrich your life.
-If they are extremely sad, you may be able to help them, which means you’ll always have plenty of friends and the ability to make a living, because THAT’S what businesses do.
-They solve problems.
+One of those lessons was particularly sage advice that Dr. Thomas once shared with me.
+I have thought about it many times over the years and especially since launching AON Invent.
+Dr. “T” said, “Larry, no matter where you go or what you do in life, pay attention to those around you.
+Always give your undivided attention to anyone who is on either extreme of the emotional scale.
+If they are unusually happy, find out why.
+It may enrich your life.
+If they are extremely sad, you may be able to help them.
+And if you make helping others a priority, you will blessed with many friends and the ability to make a good living.
+After all, THAT’S what businesses do.
+They solve problems for others.
 So never underestimate the value of a complaint”

-Now, more than forty years later, I can think of no better advice than to suggest we all train ourselves to listen earnestly for complaints – wonderful, loud, repetitive screeches of frustration that can be channeled into innovative products that improve the quality of life for all of us.
+I can think of no better advice than to suggest we all train ourselves to listen earnestly for complaints.
+Those wonderful, loud, repetitive screeches of frustration that can be channeled into innovative products that improve the quality of life for all of us.

-The next time you see someone getting frustrated about how something does or doesn’t work, STOP for a moment, and try to imagine a solution.
+The next time you see someone getting frustrated about how something does or does not work, STOP for a moment.
+Remember the potential value of a complaint.
+Then try to imagine a solution.
 If your idea involves a new consumer product, the life you change the most may be your own.

 Larry is the CEO and co-founder of AON Invent.
 He has enjoyed a career that has spanned sales, marketing, and product innovation for companies that include subsidiaries of AMR/American Airlines, Learjet and Sam's Club.
 In 1995 he teamed up with Ron Loveless, the founding CEO of Sam's Club, to launch a marketing and product development firm that grossed $500 million in its first 3 years.
 Over the past 20+ years, Larry has personally vetted over 1,000 product concepts and marketing strategies.